Integrations Guide

 License Requirement

-Server generation requires the api-first-generator feature in your Mockarty license.
+Server generation requires the mock feature in your Mockarty license.

 Check your license status at Settings > License.